EIYARO-Project/core-book/Eiyaro-doc.md

 }
 ```

-​	`sim` is used to optimize Tensority.
+​	`sim` is used to optimize Tensor.